Noakhali language: Comparison

+Phonology

-Noakhali is an Eastern Indo-Aryan language with a large amount of Persian and Hindustani vocabulary.
-The most notable feature differentiating it from Standard Bengali and other Indo-Aryan languages is that words using the p sound in the latter languages are pronounced as h in Noakhali.
+The most notable feature distinguishing it from Standard Bengali and other Indo-Aryan languages is that the /p/ sound in words from those languages is sometimes realized as /h/ in Noakhali.
 An example is the Bengali word for water (pani) which is hãni in Noakhali.
 Another notable characteristic is the presence of the /x/ sound (akin to خ in Arabic), which is not found in Standard Bengali.